Minimal Session Types for the $\pi$-calculus (Extended Version): Preliminaries

 An abstraction $\abs{x}{P}$ binds $x$ to its body $P$.
 In processes, sequentiality is specified via prefixes.
 The \emph{output} prefix, $\bbout{u}{V}P$, sends value $V$ on name $u$, then continues as $P$.
 Its dual is the \emph{input} prefix, $\binp{u}{x}P$, in which variable $x$ is bound.
-In the following we shall consider \emph{polyadic} communication, and so we have output and input prefixes of the form $\bbout{u}{\widetilde{V}}P$ and $\binp{u}{\widetilde{x}}P$, respectively.
-Parallel composition, $P \Par Q$, reflects the combined behavior of two processes running simultaneously.
+In the following we shall consider \emph{polyadic} communication (i.e., communication of tuples of values), and so we have output and input prefixes of the form $\bbout{u}{\widetilde{V}}P$ and $\binp{u}{\widetilde{x}}P$, respectively.
+Parallel composition, $P \Par Q$, specifies the combined behavior of two processes running simultaneously.
 Restriction $\news{n}P$ binds the endpoints $n, \dual{n}$ in process $P$.
 Process $\inact$ denotes inaction.
 Recursive variables and recursive processes are denoted $\rvar{X} $ and $\recp{X}{P}$, respectively.
 Replication is denoted by the shorthand notation~$\repl{P}$, which stands for $\recp{X}(P \Par X)$.

 The sets of free variables, sessions, and names of a process are denoted $\fv{P}$, $\fs{P}$, and $\fn{P}$.
 A process $P$ is \emph{closed} if $\fv{P} = \emptyset$.
 We write $\bbout{u}{}P$ and $\binp{u}{}P$ when the communication objects are not relevant.
 Also, we omit trailing occurrences of $\inact$.